jaimindp/Devcember/README.md

 I'll log my progress daily in this repo and point to any repos I create during the sprint

 ### Dec 1st
-Did Node Guardians quests to learn about storage and Gas Optimizations
+Started on some Node Guardians quests to learn about EVM and gas, worked through Storage and Gas Optimizations quests

 MEV - Searching Strategies using Blocknative docs
 To get an understanding of how Mempools work and how to access transactions that I'm forwarding there.